 Trustee Chair awards were established to both retain outstanding UCF faculty and attract exceptional faculty to UCF.
 These Chairs will have a five-year appointment and an annual stipend of $50,000, with the potential for renewal with sustained preeminence.
 Up to $25,000 of the stipend can be used as a salary supplement.

-Trustee Chair applications are reviewed by a committee consisting of one Trustee Chair, one Pegasus Professor, the Chair of the Faculty Senate, and the Vice Provost for Faculty Excellence & UCF Global.
-The committee evaluates nominations and make a recommendation(s) to the Provost.
-The Provost and the President, in consultation with the Chair of the Board of Trustees, will make the final appointment.
+Trustee Chair applications are reviewed by a committee consisting of one Trustee Chair, one Pegasus Professor, the Chair of the Faculty Senate, and the Vice Provost for Faculty Excellence.
+A full professor appointed by the UCF-UFF Chapter President will serve as an ex officio member.
+The committee evaluates nominations and makes a recommendation(s) to the Provost.
+The President and Provost or designee will make the final appointment.

 Call for Nominations

 Nominations must be submitted to Faculty Excellence (firstname.lastname@example.org) directly from a dean or the Vice President for Research and the Dean of the College of Graduate Studies.
 The nomination period is closed.

 - Must hold the rank of Professor.

 - The individual must be recognized as a “foremost scholar” in his or her chosen area of expertise.
 Thus, a Trustee Chair should be known as preeminent scholar in his or her discipline.

 - Have evidence of the positive impact of the scholar on others at UCF.